 - 5:13 “To Him be ‘blessing and honor and glory and dominion’”

-The worship of praise becomes even more significant when you consider John’s circumstances.
+This worship of praise is even more significant when you consider the apostle John’s circumstances.
 John has been banished to a desolate and dangerous island because of his vigorous and persistent testimony for Jesus Christ.
 He is elderly and separated from those He loves and from His place of ministry.
 But John bases his praise in the person and work of the One who transcends all circumstances.

 John’s faithful witness caused him to be on the island of Patmos and could have resulted in his death.
 The world’s king banished him there.
 How timely is the revelation of Christ as the faithful witness, the firstborn of the dead and the ruler of the kings of the earth?
 This revelation of Jesus leads him into praise.